HDRUK/hutch/website/docs/devs/external-systems/bcos/distribution-queries.md

 "collection" : "myCollection"
 }
 ```
+The code field can be one of the following:
+- DEMOGRAPHICS
+- ICD-MAN
+- GENERIC

 ## Uploading results for distribution queries
 There are two endpoints for uploading distirbution query results: